Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 A failure indicator message signals a non-recoverable error condition for the current authentication exchange.

-The attributes field of the message MUST contain at least the Error Code attribute and MAY contain the Error Description attribute.
+The attributes field of the message MUST contain at least the Error Code attribute with an error code describing the error and MAY contain the Error Description attribute with a human-readable error description.

+#### Error

+The Error message signals an error condition and can be sent both from client to server and vice versa.
+This error condition does not necessarily lead to an authentication failure, since the EAP-FIDO server may decide that the previous authentication is sufficient.
+(See {{examples_2hgracetime}} for an example for this use case)

+The attributes field MUST contain at least the Error Code attribute with an error code describing the error and MAY contain an Error Description attribute with a human-readable error description.

 #### Authentication Request